I’m a writer/novelist, communications consultant, amateur wildlife photographer, safari addict and greyhound advocate.

 The “safari addict” description is definitely true.
 I’ve been to East Africa about every other year since my first trip in 2003.
 When I get back to Santa Cruz, I begin planning my next trip.

-Later this year, I’m spreading my wings and heading to Southern Africa: Victoria Falls, Zimbabwe, Botswana and South Africa.
+I’ve also fallen in love with Southern Africa: Victoria Falls, Zimbabwe, Botswana and South Africa.

 Life doesn’t get any better for me than watching a herd of elephants caring for their young; a group of fuzzy lion cubs playing in the late afternoon sun; or the annual migration of wildebeests, zebras and gazelles around the Serengeti/Masai Mara ecosystem.

-I’m also an active volunteer and advocate for greyhounds.
+I’m also an advocate for greyhounds.